tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ## What is it?

 This exercise is a follow-on to the [General Assignment](https://github.com/tablecheck/tablecheck-2020-general-engineering-assignment), you'll need to complete that first.
 In this assignment you'll write a program that makes a request to the endpoints you created in the General Assignment.
-This is a systems assignment so we want to see that you're able to use sockets directly rather than using a library that handles the HTTP request.

 ## Useful Links